 Employer language shows vocabulary, not market share

-The current employer-language packet is useful because it shows the vocabulary candidates should be able to recognize and practice.
+The current employer-language sample is useful because it shows the vocabulary candidates should be able to recognize and practice.
 It is not representative demand.
-It does not prove market size, salary, hiring odds, previous-year movement, or future direction.
+It does not prove market size, salary, hiring odds, year-over-year movement, or future direction.

 In the software developer sample, recurring wording included Python, AWS, Kubernetes, TypeScript, React, Java, API, and Azure.
 The AI-language panel for software also surfaced LLM, OpenAI, machine learning, PyTorch, TensorFlow, and prompt engineering.
 For SOC and cybersecurity samples, recurring wording included cybersecurity, SIEM, incident response, EDR, threat intelligence, NIST, CISSP, AWS, Python, and vulnerability management.
 For cloud support, the sample highlighted Linux, troubleshooting, Kubernetes, DNS, AWS, Azure, Docker, and Python.